Updated January 20, 2025

 See inquiries you don't remember making?
 You should only get legitimate hard inquiries from creditors you've authorized to access your credit profile.

-So watch out for the likes of inquiries from credit card applications you didn't make or loans you didn't sign up for.
-Fraudulent credit activities are rampant, and they can add negative items to your credit reports without you knowing.
+Watch out for hard inquiries from credit card applications you didn't make or loans you didn't sign up for.
+Fraudulent credit activities and identity theft are rampant — adding negative items to your credit reports without you knowing.

 • Outdated inquiries